Al-Qaeda and Iran: Alliance Against the US

 Iran has played an integral role in sustaining the Syrian regime amidst the ongoing civil war, which began as a popular uprising in March 2011.
 At the same time, though, Iran has tacitly supported the opposing sides of Syria's civil war by allowing senior Al-Qaeda members operating from Iranian soil to facilitate the movement of Sunni fighters into Syria.

 Sky News reported that Iran reached an agreement with Al-Qaeda members in which they “agreed not to turn their guns on the regime of Bashar al-Assad.”
-Instead, al-Zawahiri says they are in Syria to “develop external attacks, construct and test improvised explosive devices and recruit Westerners to conduct operations.”
+Instead, al-Zawahiri said they are in Syria to “develop external attacks, construct and test improvised explosive devices and recruit Westerners to conduct operations.”

 In September 2015, the U.S. launched missile strikes against the Khorasan Group in Syria, a new Al-Qaeda cell that formed in 2012 to fight the Assad regime in Syria, and poses a “direct threat” to the U.S. homeland.
 According to the Obama administration, the Iranians have knowingly allowed the Al-Qaeda facilitators inside Iran to funnel support to Al Nusra, which houses the Khorasan operatives.

 The record of Khorasan’s leaders underscores Iranian support for al-Qaeda operations.
 The Khorasan Group was run by longtime Al-Qaeda leader Muhsin al-Fadhli, who formerly operated the Al-Qaeda network in Iran with government approval.
-In 2012, when the Treasury Department sanctioned Fadhli, it revealed that he “began working with Al-Qaeda’s Iran based facilitation network in 2009 and was later arrested by the Iranians.”
+In 2012, when the Treasury Department sanctioned Fadhli, it revealed that he “began working with Al-Qaeda’s Iran-based facilitation network in 2009 and was later arrested by the Iranians.”
 However, the regime “subsequently released” Fadhli in 2011, and he quickly assumed Al-Qaeda’s top post in the country.
 Treasury stated that Fadhli and his Al-Qaeda comrades in Iran worked "to move fighters and money through Turkey to support al-Qaeda affiliated elements in Syria."
 The Treasury Department also sanctioned Fadhli’s deputy in Iran, Adel Radi Saqr al-Wahabi al-Harbi, in the designation.
 On July 21, 2015, the Pentagon announced that Muhsin al-Fadhli was killed in an airstrike in Syria earlier in the month.

 On February 6, 2014, the U.S. Treasury Department designated Jafar al-Uzbeki, a senior Uzbek member of Al-Qaeda, for moving fighters into Syria through Iran, charging that Mr. Jafar “is part of an Al-Qaeda’s network operating from Iran… with the knowledge of Iranian authorities.”
 According to Treasury, the network “uses Iran as a transit point for moving funding and foreign fighters through Turkey to support Al-Qaeda-affiliated elements inside Syria, including the Al-Nusrah Front.”
 Additionally, the network has moved fighters into Pakistan and Afghanistan from Iran.